Toyota C-HR SUV (2016 - ) review

 Ride and handling

 With C-HR standing for ‘Coupe High Rider’, it would have been very easy for the car’s dynamic performance to have turned out a little bit, well, schizophrenic.
-Thankfully, that’s not the case.
+Thankfully, that’s not the case on the two-wheel drive models.
 The suspension strikes a very good balance between comfort and control, giving enough compliance to smooth out the majority of lumps and bumps, but enough stiffness to deliver crisp body control in the bends.
-The plentiful grip helps on the handling front, too, and so does steering that’s consistent in its speed and responses.
+Four-wheel drive models are firmer, and a little less comfortable as a result, but the plentiful grip helps on the handling front, and so does steering that’s consistent in its speed and responses.
 However, the remote feel you get through the wheel will leave you guessing on how much mid-corner grip you have in reserve, and that can be rather disconcerting at any speed.

 The 114bhp turbocharged 1.2-litre petrol engine that forms the entry-point into C-HR ownership is definitely the one we’d point you towards.
 Granted, it can struggle to get going at the very bottom of the rev range, especially if you’re pointing uphill, but once there are a few revs on the dial, it pulls you along very easily, and with a surprising amount of purpose.
 It’s a smooth and quiet little engine, too, although the notchy manual gearshift and rather overbearing levels of wind- and road-noise do harm the car’s overall refinement.
 The Hybrid version, which uses the same drivetrain as the Prius, struggles even more with refinement.
 The continuously variable transmission (CVT) sends the engine revs shooting all over the place, even when you’re driving the car relatively gently.
 Plod along at a constant 70mph on the motorway, for instance, and the drone you hear from under the bonnet will vary in its volume and pitch every few seconds.
 What’s more, the performance always feels much more laboured than it does with the smaller engine.
 The 1.2 is also available with CVT and, if you so desire, four-wheel drive, but we see little point in adding either.